ConnectedHumber/Air-Quality-Web/docs/05-API-Docs.md

 # API
 The server-side API is accessed through `api.php`, and supports a number of GET parameters.
+On the main production instance, this can be found [here](https://aq.connectedhumber.org/api.php).

 The most important of these is the `action` parameter, Which determines what the API will do.
 The following values are supported:

 ## version
 > Returns the version of the application.